Evaluating Learning Congestion control Schemes for LEO Constellations: Abstract

 \section{Abstract}

 Low Earth Orbit (LEO) satellite networks introduce unique congestion control (CC) challenges due to frequent handovers, rapidly changing round-trip times (RTTs), and non-congestive loss.
-This paper presents the first comprehensive, emulation-driven evaluation of CC schemes in LEO networks, combining realistic orbital dynamics via the LeoEM framework with targeted Mininet micro-benchmarks.
-We evaluated representative CC algorithms from three classes, loss-based (Cubic, SaTCP), model-based (BBRv3), and learning-based (Vivace, Sage, Astraea), across diverse single-flow and multi-flow scenarios, including interactions with active queue management (AQM).
-Our findings reveal that: (1) handover-aware loss-based schemes can reclaim bandwidth but at the cost of increased latency; (2) BBRv3 sustains high throughput with modest delay penalties, yet reacts slowly to abrupt RTT changes; (3) RL-based schemes severely underperform under dynamic conditions, despite being notably resistant to non‑congestive loss; (4) fairness degrades significantly with RTT asymmetry and multiple bottlenecks, especially in human-designed CC schemes; and (5) AQM at bottlenecks can restore fairness and boost efficiency.
-These results expose critical limitations in current CC schemes and provide insight for designing LEO-specific data transport protocols.
+Developing effective transport for these environments requires a clear, comparable understanding of the performance profiles of both state-of-the-art Internet CC and emerging LEO-tailored designs, yet producing such profiles is challenging because LEO dynamics make experiments difficult to control, reproduce, and interpret.
+To address this, we conduct an emulation-driven evaluation of CC schemes in LEO networks, combining realistic orbital dynamics via the LeoEM framework with targeted Mininet micro-benchmarks that isolate specific conditions.
+We evaluate representative algorithms from three classes: loss-based Cubic, model-based BBRv3, and learning-based approaches Vivace and Astraea, alongside LEO-tailored SaTCP and LeoCC, across diverse scenarios.
+Results show that (1) handover-aware schemes can reclaim bandwidth but often at the cost of increased latency; (2) BBRv3 sustains high throughput with modest delay penalties, yet adapts slowly to abrupt RTT shifts; (3) learning-based schemes underperform under dynamic conditions, despite strong resistance to non-congestive loss; and (4) fairness degrades markedly under RTT asymmetry and multiple bottlenecks, particularly for human-designed CC schemes.
+These findings highlight limitations of today’s CC approaches and help inform the design of LEO-specific schemes.